-As the leading trade association representing the manufacturers of electrical and medical imaging equipment, the National Electrical Manufacturers Association (NEMA) provides the attached comments in response to the August 24, 2018, solicitation of public input to inform preparation of the annual National Trade Estimate Report on Foreign Trade Barriers.
+As the leading trade association representing the manufacturers of electrical and medical imaging equipment, the National Electrical Manufacturers Association (NEMA) provides the attached comments in response to the August 2, 2017, solicitation of public input to inform preparation of the annual National Trade Estimate Report on Foreign Trade Barriers.

-NEMA represents almost 350 electrical equipment and medical imaging manufacturers that make safe, reliable, and efficient products and systems.
-Our combined industries account for 360,000 American jobs in more than 7,000 facilities covering every state.
-Our industry produces \$106 billion shipments of electrical equipment and medical imaging technologies per year with \$36 billion exports.
+The National Electrical Manufacturers Association (NEMA) represents 350 electrical and medical imaging manufacturers at the forefront of electrical safety, reliability, and efficiency.
+Our combined industries account for more than 400,000 American jobs and more than 7,000 facilities across the United States.
+Domestic production exceeds \$114 billion per year and exports top \$50 billion.

 Attached please find brief comments.
-They are arranged thematically and are not intended to be comprehensive.
-When specific countries and measures are mentioned they are to illuminate challenges faced by our Member companies.
+They are arranged thematically and are not intended to be comprehensive so when specific countries and measures are mentioned they are to illuminate challenges faced by our Member companies.
 We are open to discussing these comments further and providing additional details at your request.
 Our Member companies count on your careful consideration and we look forward to outcomes that meet their expectations.